echosprint/qiao-blog/src/content/blog/vision-first.md

 LLMs store vast amounts of factual knowledge across billions of parameters, and they often respond with high confidence—even when incorrect.
 While this enables surface-level fluency, only a small portion of their architecture supports real reasoning.
 LVMs take the reverse approach: rather than memorizing knowledge, they learn to **reason from perception**.
 They start with dynamics and interaction, not text.
 As a result, they can be **smaller, more energy-efficient**, and more adaptable.

 An LVM doesn’t need to know everything—it only needs to understand how to learn and adapt.
 Like a specialist, it focuses on inference in context.
 When detailed knowledge is needed, it can query an external source—loading information **on demand**, much like Neo in _The Matrix_ downloads a skill to act.
 This modularity—separating **ability** from **stored knowledge**—could be the key to building intelligent agents that are not just powerful, but **efficient, grounded, and focused**.

+## Real-Time Embodiment: Fast, Local, and Common Sense

+When AI enters the physical world—as a household assistant, robotic chef, babysitter, or caregiver—it must act in real time.
+Embodied AI agents can’t afford multi-second delays.
+They must respond with sub-100ms latency, just like humans relying on their fast-reacting "System 1" thinking.
+Delayed responses aren’t just inefficient—they can be dangerous.

+For safety, reliability, and responsiveness, real-time AI must run **locally**.
+Dependence on cloud infrastructure introduces latency and vulnerability to network instability or cyberattacks.
+While cloud access can provide occasional knowledge updates or coordination, it must not be a requirement for core operations.

+This is where LVMs shine.
+By design, they are **compact, fast, and grounded in common sense**.
+They discard encyclopedic knowledge in favor of the everyday reasoning needed for real-life interaction.
+They operate efficiently on limited hardware, consuming less power and enabling real-time action—an essential quality for embedded systems in physical environments.

+Crucially, LVMs use **vision as their primary input modality**.
+In embodied settings, they share the same **visual viewport** as the humans they interact with.
+This alignment dramatically reduces communication overhead: when both agent and human see the same thing, instructions and feedback become more intuitive and efficient.
+There’s no need to translate between disembodied commands and visual perception—the model sees what we see.

+That makes LVMs a natural fit for real-world agents.
+They don’t need to generate responses from massive textual corpora.
+They need to perceive, act, and adjust in real time.
+Intelligence, when embodied, must be **fast, local, and aligned with human context**.
+LVMs are uniquely positioned to meet that challenge.